SIZE:

 Grazing fish

-A same area can only be harvested once a year.
-Only every second frond is harvested, to preserve the resource.
-Cutting the frond 30 cm to 40 cm above the junction with the stipe will allow the wakame to regenerate.
+The same area can only be harvested once a year.
+Only every second frond is harvested in order to preserve the resource.
+Cutting the frond 30 to 40 cm above the junction with the stipe will allow wakame to regenerate.

-The winged kelp is rich in iodine, calcium, iron, and magnesium, as well as in vitamins A and B. It is also a good source of fiber and protein.
-A good source of fiber and protein.
+The winged kelp is rich in iodine, calcium, iron and magnesium, as well as vitamins A and B. It is also a good source of fibre and protein.

-Mild vegetal flavor with a hint of hazelnut.
-Goes well with fish, seafood, and soups.
+Mild vegetal flavour with a hint of hazelnut.
+It goes well with fish, seafood and soups.

 The whole plant is edible.
 However, the texture varies between its crunchy, firm midrib and its rather tender leaf.